 How The Technology Field Benefits from CID

 Another is that time spent per ‘page’ often varies with less time spent on electronic screen page vs print media.
 So it is important to catch the attention of the viewer quickly while succinctly & efficiently transmitting your message in an easily discernible method in order to ensure the viewer stays with your site.
-(Again, there are scientific constructs CID uses to address these challenges.)
+(Again, there are scientific findings CID uses to address these challenges.)

 A third challenge pertains to situations using multiple access stations by multiple parties.

-A survey among nurses at 25 leading acute care facilities across the USA found ‘that existing systems are often splintered, unable to interface and require multiple logins to access or enter data.
+A survey among nurses at 25 leading acute care facilities across the USA found ‘that existing systems are often splintered, unable to interface, and require multiple logins to access or enter data.

 On the other hand, electronic formats offer tools that can more readily engage viewers such as video, audio & linking.

-Cognitive-based Information Design [CID] addresses these topics from the users point of view while introducing a 3-step process that eases access to information.
+Cognitive-based Information Design [CID] addresses these topics from the user’s point of view while introducing a 3-step process that eases access to information.